Cam Robinson: Jacksonville Jaguars

-The Jacksonville Jaguars selected Robinson in the second round (34th overall) of the 2017 NFL Draft.
+The Jacksonville Jaguars selected Robinson in the second round (34th overall) of the 2017 NFL draft.
 He was named the Jaguars starting left tackle as a rookie in 2017, starting 15 games.

 In Week 2 of the 2018 season against the New England Patriots, Robinson suffered a torn ACL and was placed on injured reserve on September 17, 2018.
 In Week 3 of the 2020 season against the Miami Dolphins on Thursday Night Football, Robinson was ejected after making contact with a referee.

 The Jaguars placed the franchise tag on Robinson on March 9, 2021, and he signed the one-year tender on April 9.

 The Jaguars placed the franchise tag on Robinson for a second time on March 8, 2022, before eventually agreeing to a three-year contract extension worth $54 million on April 27.
 In Week 15 against the Dallas Cowboys, Robinson suffered a season–ending meniscus injury.

 Minnesota Vikings

-On October 30, 2024, Robinson and a conditional 2026 seventh-round draft pick were traded to the Minnesota Vikings in exchange for a conditional 2026 fifth-round draft pick that upgrades to a fourth-round pick if Robinson has enough play time.
+On October 30, 2024, the Jaguars traded Robinson and a conditional 2026 seventh-round draft pick to the Minnesota Vikings in exchange for a conditional 2026 fifth-round draft pick.
+However, due to meeting the condition of Robinson having enough play time, Jacksonville received a 2026 fourth-round pick instead (No. 117, which Jacksonville traded to the Las Vegas Raiders for Jakobi Meyers) and received back their seventh-round pick.

 Houston Texans

 On March 19, 2025, the Houston Texans signed Robinson to a one-year, $12 million contract.
+He made three appearances (including one start) during his time with the Texans.

 Cleveland Browns

-On September 29, 2025, Robinson and Houston's 2027 seventh-round pick were traded to the Cleveland Browns for a 2027 sixth-round pick.
+On September 29, 2025, Robinson and Houston's 2027 seventh-round pick were traded to the Cleveland Browns in exchange for a 2027 sixth-round pick.